 - Postural drainage and chest percussion, to help with coughing up mucus from the lungs.
 For specific instructions, see:

 - Deep breathing exercises, to help with breathing out completely and to strengthen the muscles used for breathing.

 - Directed cough, to help clear mucus by breathing and coughing in specific ways.

 - Exercise.
 Aerobic exercise can improve how well the lungs work.
 Ask your doctor about what kinds of exercise you or your child should do.

 - High-frequency chest compression vest.
-This inflatable vest receives high-frequency pulses of air from a generator.
-The vibration helps to loosen and clear the mucus from the lungs.
+You wear an inflatable vest that receives pulses of air from a generator.
+The tightening of the vest causes the chest to vibrate, and this helps loosen and clear the mucus from the lungs.
 This method can be done without the help of another person.

 |Primary Medical Reviewer||John Pope, MD - Pediatrics|

 |Specialist Medical Reviewer||Catherine O'Malley, RRT - Respiratory Therapy|

 © 1995-2013 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.